alamedyang/magedocs/Obsidian/dialog_and_serial_dialog_settings.md

 	- `label <label name: bareword> { <dialog parameter*> }`
 		- Defines a dialog identifier shortcut or alias to a specific set of settings.
 		- The label *must* be a [[primitive_types#Bareword|bareword]]; cannot be a  [[primitive_types#Quoted String|quoted string]].
-		- Dialog labels only exist in MGS (not the game engine itself), so they do not apply to other entity references (such as the target of an action).
+		- Dialog labels only exist in MGS (not the game engine itself), so they do not apply to other entity references (such as the target of an [[actions|action]]).
+At those times, use an [[identifiers#Entity Identifier|entity identifier keyword]] instead.
 - **Dialog parameters**: A property and a value pair.
 	- They are never comma-separated.
 	- See: [[dialogs#Dialog Parameter|Dialog Parameter]]